-Ammunition which has been fired, but has not gone off, is particularly dangerous as all the normal safety arrangements have been overcome.
-In this case very little handling may be needed to make the item of ammunition go off.
-This ammunition is known as Unexploded Ordnance (UXO).
+Ammunition which has been fired, but has not gone off, is known as Unexploded Ordnance (UXO).

-4. Inform the Police that a possible ammunition item has been found.
+- Contact the Police (emergency 000).
+Inform them that an ammunition item has been found.
 They will instigate a request for Defence personnel to attend and dispose of the item.